follow

 Did you know that the Appalachian Mountains are older than the Rockies, the Himalayas, and the Alps?
 Hundreds of millions of years ago, tectonic plates all over the world started colliding, and the supercontinent of Pangaea was created.
 The series of collisions and resulting friction pushed the land up creating the Appalachian Mountains.

 Much later, Pangaea began to pull apart.
 What is now North America separated from what is now Europe and Africa and the mountain building stopped.
+Erosion slowly wore away the extremely tall peaks of the ancient Appalachian Mountains.
+Sediment filled the valleys and an almost flat plane remained.

 Cruising around Fayetteville, it’s easy to forget that you are sitting on top of an ancient mountain range.
 But take a hike in the New River Gorge and it becomes evident: You are IN the mountains, quite literally.
 Above and below, you can see and feel rock that is millions of years old.